Abbas apologises for Holocaust comments

 Such statements were unacceptable and "deeply disturbing", he added.

+Israeli Prime Minister Benjamin Netanyahu tweeted: "It would appear that, once a Holocaust denier, always a Holocaust denier."

-Israeli Prime Minister Benjamin Netanyahu called the remarks "anti-Semitic and pathetic" while EU foreign policy chief Federica Mogherini said they were "unacceptable" and would only work against the peace process.
+EU foreign policy chief Federica Mogherini said the comments were "unacceptable" and would only work against the peace process.

 It was not the first time that the Palestinian leader had caused offence with his views on the Holocaust.